-- 1. Some reports should be managed internally, where early help or statutory interventions are not required. - 2.
+- 1. Some reports should be manged internally, where early help or statutory interventions are not required. - 2.
 Some reports should be managed through providing early help (as outlined in chapter 1 of Working Together to Safeguard Children), where statutory interventions are not required. - 3.
 Some reports should be referred to children's social care, where a child has been harmed, is at risk of suffering significant harm, or is in immediate danger. - 4.
-Some reports should be referred to the police (usually in parallel with a referral to children's social care), where a report of rape, assault by penetration or sexual assault is made. - 19.6.
-Where scenarios involve working with children's social care, the College should not wait for the outcome of an investigation before protecting the victim and other children.
+Some reports should be referred to the police (usually in parallel with a referral to children's social care), where a report of rape, assault by penetration or sexual assault is made. - 19.7 Where scenarios involve working with children's social care, the College should not wait for the outcome of an investigation before protecting the victim and other children.
 The DSL should work closely with children's social care to ensure the College's actions do not jeopardise a statutory investigation, however, immediate consideration must be given to safeguarding the victim, alleged perpetrator and all other children.
-Further advice on managing reports is found in paragraph 281 of Keeping Children Safe in Education 2020.
+Further advice on managing reports is found in paragraph 440-463 of Keeping Children Safe in Education 2021 and in the College Policy Sexual Violence and Sexual Harassment between Children.